Nica Family Support

 Your help saves lives and raises spirits.

-NiIcaraguan President Danial Ortega “dominates” the “highly centralized, authoritarian political system” of Nicaragua, winning his 4th consecutive election in 2021 after jailing almost 40 opposition figures and committing other electoral fraud.1, 2 This followed hundreds of earlier arrests of pro-democracy protesters without warrants whi
+Nicaraguan President Danial Ortega “dominates” the “highly centralized, authoritarian political system” of Nicaragua, winning his 4th consecutive election in 2021 after jailing almost 40 opposition figures and committing other electoral fraud.1, 2 This followed hundreds of earlier arrests of pro-democracy protesters without warrants whil

 Appalling conditions of imprisonment dominate the prison system.
 Basic rights under Nicaraguan law are denied, such as family visits, attorney communication, or specifying acts for which persons are convicted.2 Reports point out “inhuman conditions,” 3 no visitation,1, 2 lack of food,1, 2 food contamination,1, 2 months of solitary confinement,1 torture1, overcrowding,1 violence among prisoners, poor sanitation,1 fumigation of occupied cells1, and lack of potable water.1